floweredscarf/su25/labs/lab14/index.md

 It is strongly recommended, but not strictly required that `(x.compareTo(y) == 0) == (x.equals(y))`.
 Generally speaking, any class that implements the Comparable interface and violates this condition should clearly indicate this fact.
-We will require this from you in CS61BL, but it is vital to know this requirement does not hold for real world programmers!
+We will not require this from you in CS61BL, but it is vital to know this requirement does not hold for real world programmers!
 " %}